 Today, the town is home to two more modern industries.

 The first is the Alta Wind Energy Center.
 This facility takes advantage of the area’s high winds to produce 1,550 megawatts of electricity for Southern California Edison.
 It’s the second largest onshore wind energy project in the world.
-Despite this facility and the Livermore wind mills, California ranks fourth among states in wind energy.
+Despite this facility and the Livermore wind mills, California ranks 6th among states in wind energy.
 We’ll tout the top three states as we travel through them later in our journey.

 The second major industry here is the Mojave Air and Space Port, a 3,300-acre complex with three runways that was the first facility in the United States to be licensed for horizontal launches of reusable spacecraft.
 It was certified by the Federal Aviation Administration in 2004 as a spaceport.